SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ### Modify an existing Pipeline

 You can also call Data Copilot to modify an existing Model.
 Type a new text prompt, and Data Copilot will suggest a new sequence of data transformations.
+You don't necessarily have to select where you want to make your modification for Data Copilot to make its suggestion.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>